Home » Bronx Jane Doe: Woman Found Strangled In 1990 [Identified]

 *Update* Bronx Jane Doe has reportedly been identified.
 Please see the update at the bottom of this post*

 Today, we’re going to highlight yet another case of an unidentified woman who was found murdered decades ago.
 In this case, there is a photo of the victim; however, she has gone unknown since 1990.
-For the purposes of this article, I will refer to her as Bronx Jane Doe.
+For this article, I will refer to her as Bronx Jane Doe.

 At the time of her murder, Bronx Jane Doe stood 5 feet 3 inches tall and weighed 135 pounds.
 It is estimated that she was under 40, possibly between 20- to 35-years-old.
-She had black/dark brown curly hair that measured 8 inches in length and brown eyes.
+She had black/dark brown curly hair and brown eyes that measured 8 inches in length.
 She had a linear scar with parallel suture marks under her right breast.
 Bronx Jane Doe was found fully clothed, wearing a gray pullover sweater, a denim jacket, tan panties, a black long-sleeved pullover jersey blouse, black jeans, white socks, and white sneakers with the name “Brigida” written on the left shoe.

 Please share this story about Bronx Jane Doe to help reignite the investigation into this case.
 She is our sister, and her life matters.